The descent spectral sequence for topological modular forms: Synthetic differentials and the Omnibus Theorem

 Henceforth we fix a homotopy-associative ring spectrum $E$ of Adams type, and we write $\Syn$ for $\Syn_E$.

 \begin{construction} Let $\C$ be a presentably symmetric monoidal stable $\infty$-category.
 The $\infty$-category $\FilSp$ is the stabilisation of the $\infty$-category $\PSh(\Z)$ of (space-valued) presheaves on $\Z$.
-As a result, it has a universal property: a symmetric monoidal functor $\Z \to \C$ corresponds to a symmetric monoidal colimit-preserving functor $\FilSp \to \C$ by left Kan extension. \end{construction}
+As a result, it has a universal property: a symmetric monoidal functor $\Z \to \C$ corresponds to a symmetric monoidal colimit-preserving functor $\FilSp \to \C$. \end{construction}

 We think of a functor $\Z\to\C$ as a description of what the map $\tau$ should be in $\C$.
 In $\Syn$, we have a pre-established notion of what $\tau$ should be, leading us to the following definition.